webwriter-app/webwriter/@webwriter/website/src/content/docs/othercomponentlibraries.md

 1. `editable`: If `true`, the widget should render UI elements so that authors can edit the widget.
 If `false`, no such UI elements should be rendered.
 2. `printable`: If `true`, the widget should render itself so that it may be printed easily.
 3. `analyzable`: Not implemented yet...

-## Using technology not supported by esbuild
-In WebWriter, only [content types of esbuild are supported](https://esbuild.github.io/content-types/).
-If you want to use something else, such as SASS, Elm, etc., you need to add a build step to your package.
-Take SASS for example: `esbuild` only supports importing `.css`, not `.scss`.
-To solve this, you could use the CLI `sass` to compile `.scss` files down to `.css` files first, then import those in your main file.